ADM-Aeolus

-Aeolus, or, in full, Atmospheric Dynamics Mission-Aeolus (ADM-Aeolus), is an Earth observation satellite operated by the European Space Agency (ESA).
-It was built by Airbus Defence and Space and launched on 22 August 2018.
-ADM-Aeolus is the first satellite with equipment capable of performing global wind-component-profile observation and will provide much-needed information to improve weather forecasting.
-Aeolus is the first satellite capable of observing what the winds are doing on Earth, from the surface of the planet and into the stratosphere 30 km high.
+Aeolus, or, in full, Atmospheric Dynamics Mission-Aeolus (ADM-Aeolus), was an Earth observation satellite operated by the European Space Agency (ESA).
+It was built by Airbus Defence and Space, launched on 22 August 2018, and operated until it was deorbited and re-entered the atmosphere over Antarctica on 28 July 2023.
+ADM-Aeolus was the first satellite with equipment capable of performing global wind-component-profile observation and provided much-needed information to improve weather forecasting.
+Aeolus was the first satellite capable of observing what the winds are doing on Earth, from the surface of the planet and into the stratosphere 30 km high.

 The satellite was named after Aeolus, a god from the Greek mythology, the ruler of the winds.

 Program

 The program was initially approved in 1999 for a 2007 launch but technological obstacles caused 11 years of delay, as it was launched on 22 August 2018.
-For an estimated €481 million (US$568 million) program cost, it should provide 64,000 daily profiles from March or April 2019.
-Its altitude is a low 320 km for enough backscattered light sensibility, inducing a short 3 years life expectancy.
+For an estimated €481 million (US$568 million) program cost, it was planned to provide 64,000 daily profiles from March or April 2019.
+Its altitude was a low 320 km for enough backscattered light sensibility, inducing a short 3 years life expectancy.

 Mission

-Aeolus is the fifth planned satellite in the Living Planet Programme (LPP) of the European Space Agency (ESA).
-The main goal of this mission is to further develop the knowledge of Earth's atmosphere and weather systems.
-By recording and monitoring the weather in different parts of the world, Aeolus will allow scientists to build complex weather models, which can then be used to help predict how that environment will behave in the future.
-These predictions will be useful in the short-term, since they can be applied to numerical weather prediction in order to make forecasts more accurate.
-The mission will thus improve the knowledge of all sorts of weather phenomena, from global warming to the effects of air pollution.
-Aeolus is seen as a mission that will pave the way for future operational meteorological satellites dedicated to study Earth's wind profiles.
+Aeolus was the fifth planned satellite in the Living Planet Programme (LPP) of the European Space Agency.
+The main goal of this mission was to further develop the knowledge of Earth's atmosphere and weather systems.
+By recording and monitoring the weather in different parts of the world, Aeolus allowed scientists to build complex weather models, which could then be used to help predict how that environment will behave in the future.
+These predictions were useful in the short-term, since they could be applied to numerical weather prediction in order to make forecasts more accurate.
+The mission thus improved the knowledge of all sorts of weather phenomena, from global warming to the effects of air pollution.
+Aeolus was seen as a mission that paved the way for future operational meteorological satellites dedicated to study Earth's wind profiles.